Grant Kirkhope: Career

-Kirkhope is a BAFTA, ASCAP and IFMCA-nominated composer who has created the soundtrack for various video games.
+Kirkhope is an Ivor Novello Awards and World Soundtrack Awards winning, BAFTA, ASCAP and IFMCA-nominated composer who has created the soundtrack for various video games.
 Kirkhope's score for Viva Piñata was nominated by BAFTA in the Original Score category in its 2007 awards.

 Kingdoms of Amalur: Reckoning was nominated for Best Score for a Video Game or Interactive Media by the International Film Music Critics Association and in the Cue Awards 2012 for Best Overall Score, Best Video Game Score and Grant was also nominated for Best Break Out Composer.

 Kirkhope was nominated in the 2015 ASCAP Composer’s Choice Awards for his work on “Civilization: Beyond Earth” and also won the Best Original Score for a Video Game or Interactive Media 2015 from the International Film Music Critics Association for the same score.
 Civilization: Beyond Earth also won Best Score: Video Game at the Cue Awards 2015.
 He was nominated in the 2016 ASCAP Composer’s Choice Awards for his work on Civilization: Beyond Earth – Rising Tide and was also nominated for Best Original Score for a Video Game or Interactive Media 2016 from the International Film Music Critics Association for the same score.
 Civilization: Beyond Earth – Rising Tide was also nominated for Best Score: Video Game at the Cue Awards 2016.

-He won the award for Best Score at the Silicon Beach Film Festival for the score to the feature film "Shadows" directed by Michael Matteo Rossi in 2020.
-The score to the animated short "The Wrong Rock" was nominated for Original Score - Short Film (animation) at the Hollywood Media in Music awards in 2021.
-The score to the feature film "The King's Daughter" won the People's Vote Award at the World Soundtrack Awards in 2022.
-The score for "Mario + Rabbids Sparks of Hope" was nominated for Score - Video Game and the score for "The King's Daughter" was nominated for Score - Fantasy Film at the Hollywood Music and Media Awards in 2022.
+He won the award for Best Score at the Silicon Beach Film Festival for the score to the feature film Shadows directed by Michael Matteo Rossi in 2020.
+The score to the animated short The Wrong Rock was nominated for Original Score - Short Film (animation) at the Hollywood Media in Music Awards in 2021.
+The score to the feature film The King's Daughter won the People's Vote Award at the World Soundtrack Awards in 2022.
+The score for Mario + Rabbids Sparks of Hope was nominated for Score - Video Game and the score for 'The King's Daughter was nominated for Score - Fantasy Film at the Hollywood Music and Media Awards in 2022.

+Kirkhope won an Ivor Novello Award for his score for Mario + Rabbids Sparks of Hope in 2023 and was nominated for Best Video Game Score at the World Soundtrack Awards for the same score in 2023.